Sag12345-IITKGP/LLM_trading_agent/README.md

 ---

 **Submission for the Google Agent Development Kit Hackathon:**
-AlphaForge — Modular, explainable, and robust multi-agent AI for financial research and trading, built for the Agent Development Kit and
+AlphaForge — Modular, explainable, and robust multi-agent AI for financial research and trading, built for the Agent Development Kit hackathon